psg-mit/muf-ci/README.md

 - [Reusability Guide](#reusability-guide)

 ## Requirements
-- Install Docker Desktop (https://www.docker.com/get-started/).
+- Install [Docker Desktop](https://www.docker.com/get-started/).
 The artifact was tested with Docker Desktop v4.30.0.
 - The software requires Python >= 3.10.
 This should be ensured by the Dockerfile.
 - The artifact instructions was tested on M1 MacBook.